25% off the Genealogy Quebec yearly subscription until Friday! Get the offer here.

 Table of contents

-After selecting your subscription option, you will be redirected to the account creation process, where you will need to enter your email address as well as a username and password of your choosing.
+After selecting your subscription option, you will be redirected to the account creation page.
+If you already have an account on the website, you will be able to log into it.

-Once you have entered and validated your account information, your account will be created.
-You will then be prompted to purchase your subscription.
+Once your information has been entered and confirmed, your account will be created.
+You will then be prompted to select your payment method to complete your subscription purchase.

 Your subscription will be activated as soon as the payment is processed, which should be instant.